Faculty Work-Life Integration Resources

 Charge

 The Faculty Work/Life Advisory Committee advises the Senior Vice President and Provost as chief academic officer on faculty issues of managing professional and personal lives.
 A key goal is to identify ways to maintain a university environment that leads to effective recruitment, retention, and advancement of faculty.
-The Committee will make use of faculty-related data available through the COACHE Faculty Satisfaction Survey and the Campus Climate Survey.
+The Committee will make use of faculty-related data available through the COACHE Faculty Satisfaction Survey.
 The Committee will conduct ongoing review of current policies and practices and identify gaps or ineffective policies and practices.
 It will work with faculty, staff, and administrators with responsibilities for these issues to enhance current policies, practices, and training and/or design new resources.

 Membership

-The Assistant Provost for Faculty Development will chair the committee.
+The Assistant Provost for Faculty Success will chair the committee.
 The members of the committee represent each academic college; tenure-eligible, tenured, and term faculty are eligible to serve.
 At least one member shall be a faculty senator.
 A department chair shall also serve on the committee.
 Members will serve three-year terms, renewable once.

 Work-Life Integration Resources